DJ LeMahieu Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, the second-worst in the league.

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.91).
+- The Nationals have a 4.92 team ERA that ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to give up 190 total home runs at a clip of 1.5 per game (most in the league).
+- The Nationals allow the most home runs in baseball (194 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.